🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Zebra ZD421 Thermal Label Printer

 The warehouse industry standard.
-Accepts 2-inch to 4-inch label widths, prints at up to 300 DPI, USB + Ethernet + Bluetooth.
-Handles polyester, vinyl, and specialty label stock reliably.
-Supported by all major WMS and asset management platforms through ZPL command language.
+Accepts 2"–4" label widths, 300 DPI, USB + Ethernet + Bluetooth.
+ZPL support integrates with all major WMS and asset management platforms.

 Industry standardZPL supportEthernet ready